Miami: Demographics

-According to a 2014 study by the Pew Research Center, Christianity is the most-practiced religion in Miami (68%), with 39% professing attendance at a variety of churches that could be considered Protestant, and 27% professing Catholicism.
+In a 2014 Pew Research Center study, Christianity was the most-practiced religion in Miami (68%), with 39% professing attendance at a variety of churches that could be considered Protestant, and 27% professing Catholicism.
 Followed by Judaism (9%); Islam, Buddhism, Hinduism, and a variety of other religions have smaller followings; atheism or no self-identifying organized religious affiliation was practiced by 21%.

 There has been a Norwegian Seamen's church in Miami since the early 1980s.
 In November 2011, Crown Princess of Norway Mette-Marit opened a new building for the church.
 The church was built as a center for the 10,000 Scandinavians that live in Florida.
 Around 4,000 of them are Norwegian.
 The church is also an important place for the 150 Norwegians that work at Walt Disney World in Central Florida.